cazzscookingcommunity/cazzscookingcommunity.github.io/README.md

 3 - xsd2htmlxml.xsl  (this file controls the recipe update and add new pages)
         L303-310 or there abouts.
 Change the format of the submit button and added a close button.
         Formatting for these is in admin.css

+4 - defaults-types.xsl
+        Line 187.  changed element attribute from value to placehodler so the recipe.xsd defaults are presented as html placeholders in the recipe-add or recipe update forms.